-9. The building is well built and maintained and stable.
-Cracks in the Chancel N wall and movement of the Chancel paving reported investigated in the 1980's and found to be due to red shale on site (which tends to expand with time when damp) but it was decided no action was necessary.
+- 9. The building is well built and maintained and stable. - 10.
+Cracks in the Chancel N wall and movement of the Chancel floor paving reported investigated in the 1980's and found to be due to red shale on site (which tends to expand with time when damp) when it was decided no action was necessary.